 Ok, you're not buying that.
-Nor am I actually suggesting that I possess some kind of superpower that allows me to connect with my hardware/software through telekinesis and deliver the goods on time, every time.
-But the truth is also not so far off from fiction in the sense that I am rarely at my desk yet I do manage to output via the expected medium every time, on time.
+Nor am I suggesting that I possess some superpower that allows me to connect with my hardware/software through telekinesis and deliver the goods on time, every time.
+But the truth is also not so far off from fiction in the sense that I am rarely at my desk, yet I do manage to output with consistency – every time, on time.

 You see, I'm a wanderer.
 No, not in the Caine in Kung Fu: walk from place to place, meet people, get into adventures sense, although that particular daydream creeps in from time to time.
 I do, however, raise from my swivel chair and walk from colleague to colleague, distracting them from their spreadsheets, enticing them into mindless banter or a nervous laugh.
 I'm well aware of the perception (especially in a corporate setting) that a few in senior management have of this behavior.